adilcan/happycampin/README.md

 # happycampin
-A small-scale hotel or camping area management application Still in development
+A small-scale hotel or camping area management application, still in development